trisulnsm/trisul-scripts/lua/backend_scripts/firehol/iprangemap.md

 LUA IP range  lookup
 ===================

-iprangemap.lua is a simple fast lookup library to check an IP address against a database of IP ranges to check if there is match.
+[iprangemap.lua](https://github.com/trisulnsm/trisul-scripts/blob/master/lua/backend_scripts/firehol/iprangemap.lua)  is a simple fast lookup library to check an IP address against a database of IP ranges.

 We at Trisul Network Analytics are using this for checking an IP against blacklists.